Independent Credit Bearing Courses

 Programs Pre-Approved for Funding

 Students may apply to have their need-based Cornell funding applied to programs that have been approved by the Cornell faculty for listing in this Catalogue (approved programs listed at the end of this section).
-All applications require a Petition to the Academic Standings Committee for Off-Campus Study to be completed and submitted to the Office of International & Off-Campus Studies by the first Monday in December of the academic year preceding the start of the program.
-Students who are not approved for funding by the Academic Standings Committee but who meet eligibility criteria may petition for an Academic Leave of Absence to participate in an approved off-campus study program (See Other Off-Campus Study below).
+Students who are not approved for funding but who meet eligibility criteria may still participate in an approved off-campus study program but will not be able to have their need-based Cornell funding applied.
+(See Other Off-Campus Study below).

 - Students must be in good financial standing with the college in order to participate in pre-approved off-campus programs.
 Initial financial eligibility will be determined at the time the petition is submitted.
 Final eligibility is determined one month prior to the start of the program.

-- Students must have completed at least eight credits prior to program start date.
+- Students must have completed at least four credits at Cornell prior to the program start date.

 - The number given in parentheses after the title indicates the maximum amount of course credit that will be awarded by Cornell; however, participants who do not take or pass all parts of the program will receive credit only for the work actually completed.
 Normally, students will not receive more course credits than the number of Cornell Blocks encompassed in their program.